Programme Aim and Educational Structure

 The ESST Master’s programme is a 60 ECTS programme and is divided into two parts: a first general introductory part and a second part aimed at specialisation.

 No matter if the ESST MA is organized in one, one-and-a-half or in two years, all these universities offer a 60 ECTS ESST programme and as such fulfil the demands of the degree.
-Other ESST partners offer only a second semester specialisation: the universities in Aalborg, Lisbon, Louvain la Neuve, Lund, Namur and Tallinn.
+Other ESST partners offer only a second semester specialisation: the universities in Aalborg, Lisbon, Louvain la Neuve, Lund, Tallinn and Torun.